markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ## Preview
-In this lesson we will build upon using the `window`'s interactive methods, global and local variables, conditional statements, and the `fight()` function we created in the last lesson and introduce a new data structure called an array and native JavaScript functions.
+In this lesson we will build upon our knowledge of the `window`'s interactive methods, global and local variables, conditional statements, and the `fight()` function we created in the last lesson and introduce a new data structure called an array and native JavaScript functions.
 Let's map out our build process for this lesson and establish our lesson's goals.
 1. Pseudocode Our Game Logic
-2. Add Combatants to the Fray Using Arrays
+2. Add Combatants to the Battle Using Arrays
 3. Fight Enemy Robot Combatants With For Loops
 4. Fight Each Combatant With Function Arguments
-5. Defeat the Combatant Until Defeated With a While Loop
+5. Battle the Combatants Until Defeated With a While Loop
 6. Improve the User Game Experience

-It may feel like the order of these steps is arbitrary, but we will need each step to build the subsequent step.

  <!-- that is because some of them are.
 To some, it makes much more sense to first complete our `fight()` function to defeat a robot and then add more robots to `fight()`.
 Although the sequence to some of the steps isn't critical, completing each step is, so for now we will continue with our declared approach, but understand in the future there will be multiple strategies and problem solving approaches that should be considered.   -->